-IP Zones are hierarchical, tree-like data structures from which Sensor(s) extract per-subnet settings and learn the monitored network's boundaries.
+IP Zones are hierarchical, tree-like data structures used by Sensor to extract per-subnet settings and to learn your network's boundaries.

-You must add all your IP blocks to the IP Zone(s) listed in Configuration " Network & Policy.
-You can add prefixes (IP blocks/subnets/ranges) using the Console web interface, or from the CLI by executing the command "php /opt/andrisoft/api/cli\api.php" on the Console server.
+In most configurations, you will have to add your IP blocks to the IP Zones listed in Configuration " Network & Policy.
+There are several ways to add prefixes (IPs/IP blocks/subnets/ranges): using the web interface, the REST API by accessing /wanguard-api-ui">http://cconsole\ip>/wanguard-api-ui, or by executing the command php/opt/andrisoft/api/cli\api.php on the Console server.

-To define a new IP Zone, go to Configuration " Network & Policy " <+> " IP Zone.
-You need more than one IP Zone only when you need different per-subnet settings for different Sensors.
-If this is the case, it may be easier to open an existing IP Zone that already contains your IP address ranges, and duplicate it by pressing the <Duplicate> button.
-A new IP Zone will be created with the same name and the word "(copy)" attached, containing the same prefixes and IP groups as the original.
+To add a new IP Zone, go to Configuration " Network & Policy " [+] and select [IP Zone].
+You only need more than one IP Zone when you want to use different per-subnet settings for different Sensors.
+If this is the case, it may be easier to open an existing IP Zone that already includes your IP address ranges, and duplicate it by pressing the [Duplicate] button.
+A new IP Zone will be created with the same name and the word "(copy)" attached and containing the same prefixes and IP groups as the original.

 The IP Zone Configuration window is divided into two vertical sections.
 The buttons that manage prefixes are located in the upper part of the left-hand section.
-When a new prefix is added, the tree below automatically updates itself.
+When a new prefix is added the tree below automatically updates itself.
 The right-hand section contains panels with user-provided settings for the selected prefix.

-To enter IP addresses or IP blocks, you must use the CIDR notation.
-To enter individual hosts in IP Zones, you must use the /32 CIDR mask for IPv4, or /128 for IPv6.
-For more information about the CIDR notation, see Appendix 1 from page 104.
+To enter IP addresses or IP blocks, use the CIDR notation.
+To enter individual hosts in IP Zones, use the /32 CIDR mask for IPv4 and /128 for IPv6.
+For more information about the CIDR notation consult Appendix 1 on page 111.

-Every IP Zone contains at least the 0.0.0.0/0 network.
-Since the CIDR mask is /0, this "supernet" includes all IP addresses available for IPv4 and IPv6.
-For an easier configuration, every new prefix that you define inherits by default the properties of the closest (having the biggest CIDR) IP class that includes it.
+Every IP Zone contains the network 0.0.0.0/0.
+Because it's CIDR mask is /0, this "supernet" includes all IP addresses available for IPv4 and IPv6.
+For an easier configuration, every new prefix that you define inherits by default the properties of the most-specific (having the biggest CIDR mask) IP class that includes it.

-The IP Settings panel in the right-hand section provides the following options:
+The IP Settings panel in the right-hand section provides the following parameters:

-- IP Group This editable combo box should contain a short description of the selected prefix, or the name of the customer that uses it.
-Setting the same IP group for multiple prefixes allows you to generate aggregated traffic reports. - IP Graphing Set to "Yes" for the Sensor to generate graph data for every IP contained in the selected prefix.
-The Graph IP Sweeps option from Configuration " General Settings " Graphs & Storage can be used to prevent generating graph data for IPs that only receive traffic without sending any traffic in return.
+- IP Group Set a short description of the selected prefix, or the name of the customer that uses it.
+When you set the same IP group on multiple prefixes you will be able to generate aggregated traffic reports.
+This combo box is editable. - IP Graphing Set to "Yes" to be able to generate graphs for every IP contained in the selected prefix.
+The Graph IP Sweeps option from Configuration " General Settings " Graphs & Storage can be used to prevent generating graph data for IPs that only receive traffic without sending traffic in return.
 IP Graphing is always enabled for the subnets explicitly defined in the IP Zone.
-Do not enable on many/large subnets without a performance impact assessment. - IP Accounting Set to "Yes" for the Sensor to generate daily accounting data for each IP contained in the selected prefix.
+Do not enable this option on many/large subnets without a performance impact assessment. - IP Accounting Set to "Yes" for the Sensor to generate daily accounting data for each IP contained in the selected prefix.
 IP Accounting is always enabled for the subnets explicitly defined in the IP Zone.
 Do not enable on many/large subnets without a performance impact assessment.

-The Storage Requirements column indicates the disk space needed to store the data generated by a single Packet Sensor or Flow Sensor interface.
-Enabling IP graphing and IP accounting for very large prefixes (e.g. 0.0.0.0/0) might generate (useless) data that can potentially overload the Console server.
+The Storage Requirements column indicates the disk space needed by each Packet Sensor and Flow Sensor interface to store the generated data.
+Enabling IP graphing and IP accounting for very large prefixes (e.g. 0.0.0.0/0) might generate data that could overload the Console server and fill the disk space.

-The Comments panel allows you to write a comment for the selected prefix.
+The Comments panel allows you to enter a comment for the selected prefix.
 It is not visible elsewhere.